marcjulianschwarz/obsidian-vault-blog/Posts/huggingface-models-in-ollama.md

 blog-published: 2025-05-31
 ---

 Ollama can serve many Hugging Face models locally.
 Concretely, you can run any [GGUF](https://github.com/ggml-org/ggml/blob/master/docs/gguf.md) model from the Hugging Face Hub.
-Use [this GGUF filter](https://huggingface.co/models?library=gguf) on the Hugging Face website to get a list of models that are supported (currently about 121,000 models).
+Use [this GGUF filter](https://huggingface.co/models?library=gguf) on the Hugging Face website to get a list of models that Ollama support  (about 121,000 models at the time of writing).
 From the model card, you can click "*Use this model*" to copy the ollama run command.
 For example:

 ```
 ollama run hf.co/unsloth/DeepSeek-R1-0528-Qwen3-8B-GGUF:Q4_K_M
 ```

-The commands are usually structured like this:
+The commands have following structure:

 ```
 ollama run hf.co/{username}/{repository}:{quantization-scheme}